mitzenjeremywoo/graphq-subscription-example/readme.md

-Run yarn start to run the application.
+To start the application run,

+*yarn start*

-Then access it via http://localhost/graphql
+Then access it via http://localhost:4000/graphql

 You will need internet connection.